g-gonzo/Craps-Casino-Game/README.md

 ## Craps - The Casino Game!

-This is a very basic first attempt at the game of **Craps**.
-It uses buttons, Text display and very simplified game rule set.
+This is a basic game of Craps.
-The betting process has been dumbed down a bit, I am considering another project that will focus more on the Craps Board and the betting that this provides.
-But that will be a much bigger project to cut some teeth on, for a later date.

 ## Motivation

-I am new to ‘JavaScript’, and I needed a project to cut some teeth on.
-Games seem to be a great way to learn programming by providing the some practical and logical problem solving opportunities.
+New to JavaScript and needed a project to work on.
-I thought a dice game with two dice, how hard can that be?
-It turns out that this is a very exciting game of chance, with many moving parts.
-As mentioned earlier, the **betting portion** alone is a project in itself.

 ## Build status

-Just remember I am a newbie to this stuff.
-Currently this is the first upload and there is definitely room for some improvement.

-## Code style

-HTML 5, CSS, JavaScript
+Works, but needs a face-lift, and some updating.

 ## Screenshots
 ![](Images/Craps_2.gif)

-## Tech/framework used
+## Tech/Framework

-(IDE) Used for this project was 'Visual Studio Code'.
+Visual Studio Code, HTML 5, CSS, JavaScript

 ## Installation